At least 5 minutes. Try to make time for this practice at least once per week.

 - Comment on the positive implications and potential benefits of the event.
 For example, “I bet this means you have a better chance of getting a promotion this year.”

 Many people, when they first hear about this exercise, worry that when they try to do it, their responses will sound phony or scripted.
-However, once they start, people report that it feels natural and easy to do.
+However, once they start, many people report that it feels natural and easy to do.

 Why You Should Try It